sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

   behaviour creating new [gadgets][] that are hard for tooling to discover and mitigate.

-One partial compromise is to allow smaller instructions but only at their natural alignments.
+One partial compromise is to allow smaller instructions but only allowing larger instructions at their natural alignments.
 A 32-bit instruction can only start at a 32-bit boundary, a 16-bit instruction can start at any 16-bit boundary, and a 64-bit instruction must only start on a 64-bit boundary.